frankhale/CouplesJournal/README.md

 - [x] As a user I should be able to delete a journal entry that I wrote
 - [x] As a user I should be able to delete a reply that I wrote
 - [x] As a user I should be able to page journal results
+- [x] As a user I want to be notified by email when a person submits a journal entry
+- [x] As a user I want to be notified by email when a person updates a journal entry
+- [x] As a user I want to be notified by email when a person replies to one of my journal entries

 Above and Beyond:

 - [ ] As a user I should be able to export journal entries as PDF for easy backup, printing my entries as well as the ones shared with me
-- [ ] As a user I want to be notified by email when a person submits or updates a journal entry or replies to a journal
 - [ ] As a user I should be able to confirm my account via email (currently there is a button to fake this) when registering